A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 3. Watch for excessive spit-up

-A newborn constantly feeding could also be extra hungry if she’s not actually taking in the food she had just eaten.
+Your newborn could also be extra hungry if she’s not actually taking in the food she had just eaten.
 In other words, she’s spitting the food right back up.

 If all else fails, talk with her pediatrician to further discuss health issues or even medicines that can help her stop spitting up so much.